 In honour of the Tour de France, this month’s Bostik blogger theme is the bicycle.
 Running from Saturday July 7th to Sunday July 29th 2018, the 105th Tour de France will be made up of 21 stages and will cover a total distance of 3,351 kilometres.
 Bostik are official partners of the Tour de France this year and so they are celebrating all things cycling, and all things French, with the Bostik crafting bloggers.
 The children and I made these colourful bicycles, using only card, lolly sticks, paint and glue.
 They look effective enough to hang on the wall and Littlest’s (pink of course) now has pride of place in her room.
-You can find out how to make our bicycle craft below.
+You can find out how to make our bicycle craft or paper bike craft below.

 Lolly Stick Bicycle Craft – You will need

 - Cardboard hoops (craft shop wreath templates work well) or paper plates

 - Lolly sticks.
 We used two sizes – the usual smaller ones and some large lolly sticks